mcinglis/c-style/readme.md

 Also, pointer typedefs exclude the users from adding `const` qualifiers to the pointee.
 This is a huge loss for the readability of your codebase.

-Even if you intend to be consistent about it, so that all camel-case typedefs are actually pointer to structs, you'll be violating the rule above on using pointers only for arrays and arguments that will be modified (and losing the benefits of that).
+Even if you intend to be consistent about it, so that all title-case typedefs are actually pointer to structs, you'll be violating the rule above on using pointers only for arrays and arguments that will be modified (and losing the benefits of that).

+These criticisms apply equally to all typedefs - including for structs, as advised above.
+In my opinion, the visual clarity achieved by removing all the `struct` declarations is worth requiring users be aware of (or realize) the convention.
+Also, having a consistent naming scheme for structs, with TitleCase names, can help recognizability.